hannamalinen/PWP-Task-manager-project/README.md

 Used database framework: SQLite Database/instance/task_management.db <-- our populated database

-Requirements.txt included in the Github (requirements.txt)
+Requirements included in the Github (requirements.txt)

 Remember to activate your virtual environment with these commands: